Fast-Track Sleep Programs

 Infant Feeding in the First Year: A Month-by-Month Guide for Parents

-Feeding your baby well is one of the most crucial ingredients of early parenting.
+Here’s why this matters: Feeding your baby well is one of the most crucial “ingredients” of early parenting and the foundation for getting consistent nighttime sleep.
 Whether you’re nursing or bottle feeding, understanding what to expect and how to adapt as your baby grows can make the process smoother.

 Here’s a month-by-month breakdown to help guide you through the first year of infant feeding.